In the overview of DNA replication, what is the primary job of DN... | Study Prep in Pearson+

 1

-Understand the role of DNA polymerase in DNA replication, which is to synthesize new DNA strands by adding nucleotides complementary to the template strand.
+Understand that DNA replication involves multiple enzymes, each with a specific role in copying the DNA accurately.

-Recall that DNA polymerase adds nucleotides only in the 5' to 3' direction, meaning it attaches new nucleotides to the 3' end of the growing DNA strand.
+Recognize that DNA polymerase is the enzyme responsible for synthesizing new DNA strands by adding nucleotides complementary to the template strand.

-Differentiate DNA polymerase's function from other enzymes involved in replication, such as ligase (which joins Okazaki fragments), primase (which lays down RNA primers), and helicase (which unwinds the DNA strands).
+Recall that DNA polymerase can only add nucleotides to the 3\' end of a growing DNA strand, meaning synthesis occurs in the 5\' to 3\' direction.

-Recognize that DNA polymerase requires a primer with a free 3' hydroxyl group to begin synthesis, but its main job is the elongation of the DNA strand by complementary base pairing.
+Differentiate DNA polymerase's role from other enzymes: helicase unwinds the DNA, ligase joins Okazaki fragments, and primase lays down RNA primers.

-Summarize that the primary job of DNA polymerase is to catalyze the formation of phosphodiester bonds between nucleotides, effectively synthesizing the new DNA strand complementary to the template.
+Summarize that the primary job of DNA polymerase is to catalyze the formation of phosphodiester bonds between nucleotides, extending the DNA strand by adding nucleotides to the 3\' end using the template strand.

 Watch next